 - Try to do Pilates, yoga or another stretching type of work out.

 - If you are suffering from any muscle injury, use an ice pack to try and reduce any local inflammation.

 There are many types of massage treatments that help in the relaxation of trigger points.
-These are
+These are:

-- Passive rhythmic release
+- Passive rhythmic release.

-- Active rhythmic release
+- Active rhythmic release.

 - Trigger point pressure release.

 Massage therapy has the benefit of improving blood flow and warming up muscles.
 This helps in the reduction of stiffness and easing the pain.
 More invasive options such as dry needling should be avoided.

-Complications of myofascial pain syndrome are following:
+Complications of myofascial pain syndrome are the following: